My Name Is Khan (soundtrack)

 My Name Is Khan (Original Motion Picture Soundtrack) is the soundtrack album to the 2010 film My Name Is Khan.
 The album featured six original songs composed by Shankar–Ehsaan–Loy with lyrics written by Niranjan Iyengar and Javed Akhtar (uncredited).
 The vocals for the songs were performed by Rahat Fateh Ali Khan, Shankar Mahadevan, Richa Sharma, Shreya Ghoshal, Adnan Sami, Shafqat Amanat Ali, Rashid Khan and Suraj Jagan.
-My Name is Khan is directed by Karan Johar, produced by Hiroo Yash Johar and Gauri Khan and starred Shah Rukh Khan and Kajol in the lead roles.
+My Name is Khan is directed by Karan Johar, produced by Hiroo Yash Johar and Gauri Khan and stars Shah Rukh Khan and Kajol in the lead roles.

-The soundtrack to My Name Is Khan was highly anticipated owing to the trio's successive collaboration with Dharma Productions.
-Distributed by Sony Music India, the album was released on 6 January 2010 and met with positive reviews from critics with praise directed on its melodic nature and Sufi influences in the compositions and lyrics.
+The soundtrack to My Name Is Khan was highly anticipated owing to the trio's successful collaborations with Johar and Shah Rukh.
+Distributed by Sony Music, the album was released on 6 January 2010 and met with positive reviews from critics with praise directed on its melodic nature and Sufi influences in the compositions and lyrics.
 It was nominated for various accolades, including the Filmfare, IIFA (winning two) and Mirchi Music Awards (winning two).
 The trio further won the Screen Award for Best Music Director.

 Development

-Shankar–Ehsaan–Loy composed the film's music and score to My Name Is Khan, who had previously worked with Johar in Kal Ho Naa Ho (2003), Kabhi Alvida Naa Kehna (2006) and Wake Up Sid (2009).
+Shankar–Ehsaan–Loy composed the film's music and score to My Name Is Khan; they had previously worked with Johar in Kal Ho Naa Ho (2003), Kabhi Alvida Naa Kehna (2006) and Wake Up Sid (2009).
 All the songs are played in the background without lip sync.
 Due to the themes and political issues in the film, Johar decided to avoid party numbers unlike his previous films, adding that "there's guts, soul and heart in the music".

 Besides writing the dialogues, Iyengar additionally wrote lyrics for two songs: "Sajdaa" and "Allah Hi Rahem"; Akhtar was approached to write lyrics for the remaining songs but refused them citing his unwillingness to share credits.
 But with Johar's persuasion, Akhtar later agreed to write one song though his name not appeared in the film's credits.
 In a later interview, Akhtar mentioned on his refusal citing that his involvement would take away the attention of the other deserving lyricist; he added that, he had read the songs written by Iyengar and appreciated it.

 On 14 June 2009, a burglary happened at the trio's studio in Mumbai, with the computers consisting of unrecorded tunes were stolen.
 However, their tunes for the film were left untouched.